SpaceParkLeicester/Sentinel_SAR/installs/environment/README.md

-# Project developement environemnt
+# Project development environment

 ## Linux distribution - Ubuntu 22.04.2 LTS

 ### Python Kernel
-To check your linux distribuition, type `$ lsb_release -a` in CLI.
+To check your linux distribution, type `$ lsb_release -a` in CLI.
 It is of vital importance to install necessary package version for the project to run successfully and not let the code break.
 The packages and applications in this project depends on various versions of `python`.
 Hence, all the required `python` versions are recommended to be installed.
 Current latest version as of this writing is `python3.10`, but this project won't be utilising this version but `python3.9`.
 To installed desired python packages in the kernel, and after installation, to verify, run `$ whereis python3.9` and replace version with desired versions
 ```
 $ sudo add-apt-repository ppa:deadsnakes/ppa
 $ sudo apt-get update